 |Dining options||Breakfast||Lunch||Evening meal||Drinks||Snacks, Icecream|

 Facilities ► View all

-For ages 4 to 12 years.
+The hotel runs the kids' club for ages 4 to 12 years.

 Rooms► View all

 TripAdvisor Reviews Show more reviews »